rusong10/shapes-app-backend/README.md

 **4. Set Up Environment Variables**

+This project uses `django-environ` to manage env settings.
+You will need to create an environment file in the root of the project.
 You can copy the template below into a new file named .env (or .env.dev, .env.prod etc.).
 ```
 DEBUG=True